wenkangleolee/atariAgent/README.md

 # ACER and DQN agent for atariAgents
+Just click download zip files to get all necessary files
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pre-requisite packages.
 Install two sets of packages in two different virtual environment